knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

      This part is super important as it will determine if you can continue with the process or simple place your device in the garbage bin.

-   - A OpenWRT factory firmware image, from here: https://archive.openwrt.org/chaos_calmer/15.05.1/ramips/rt305x/openwrt-15.05.1-ramips-rt305x-a5-v11-squashfs-factory.bin
+   - A OpenWRT factory firmware image, from here:

+     https://archive.openwrt.org/chaos_calmer/15.05.1/ramips/rt305x/openwrt-15.05.1-ramips-rt305x-a5-v11-squashfs-factory.bin

+Once you have both files, follow the steps on the OpenWRT-first-time-installation (link above).
+If you sucessfully installed the OpenWRT factory image, then go the step 3 on this page.

 3. Now, connect to your device openning your browser at 192.168.1.1, then go under 'system' > Firmware upgrade and there, install the sysupgrade image for the A5-v11 device, get it from here: